place Case Studies

 Description

-In the Wider Uptake project, NPSP, Waternet and TU Delft are working on the availability of biocomposite materials and products based on raw materials recovered from the water cycle.
-This case study includes the development, production and demonstration of thermosetting Bulk Moulding Compound (BMC) materials consisting of residual flows from wastewater treatment and the drinking water production process, clippings from surface water management and commercially available bio-resins.
-The raw materials selected and used in this project include reed and grass fibres from the water board, recycled calcite from the drinking water softening process and cellulose fibres from the wastewater treatment plant (WWTP).
-From this, together with resins and fillers from agricultural waste, a number of biocomposite materials have been developed with an increasing bio- and waste-based content up to 100%.
-These can be fully reused in its own production process at the end of their lifespan, making them fully circular.
-The developed materials were then used for demonstration in prototype products such as 3D facade panels, in bank protection elements, in nautical signs and water level scales, in a spherical design lamp and as construction material in a weir, with the common goal of displacing less sustainable materials (such as aluminium and hardwood) used today for these applications.
-An integral part of the work was to assess health and environmental risks, circularity and efficiency and commercial viability of the developed biocomposite materials and prototype products.
+In this case study, Waternet, a full cycle water company, and NPSP, a front runner in biocomposites, have effectively collaborated to develop and produce biocomposite materials using raw materials from the water cycle and demonstrate them in various product applications.
+Raw materials found suitable for use were reed and grass fibres from the water board, recycled calcite from the drinking water softening process and cellulose fibres from WWTP screenings.
+From these, together with commercially available resins and fillers from agricultural waste, a range of thermoset Bulk Moulding Compound (BMC) materials have been developed with increasing bio and waste content up to 100%.
+At the end of their life span, these materials can be fully reused in their own production process, making them completely circular.
+The developed materials were subsequently applied and demonstrated in prototype products such as 3D facade panels, bank protection elements, nautical signs and water level scales, in a spherical design lamp and as a construction material in a weir, with the common goal of offering a sustainable alternative to less sustainable materials (such as aluminium and hardwood) currently used for these applications.
+An integral part of the work was to assess the health risks associated with using resources from wastewater and sustainability performance and commercial viability of the developed biocomposite materials and prototype products.
+The study was supported by TU Delft with research in the areas of health & safety and circularity & efficiency.
+Their contribution included leaching tests and associated environmental risk analyses for bank protection and facade applications and a methodology for the assessment and optimization of circularity and efficiency that was applied to the case.
+This case study proved the effectiveness of industrial symbiosis in upcycling water cycle residuals into marketable products and provided tangible demonstrations of circular use of those residuals in biocomposite applications.

 Requirements and conditions